rezafawazul/retail-sales-analysis/README.md

 ## Acknowledgments
 - The dataset used in this project is provided by DQLab as part of their retail sales analysis exercises.

+## File Structure
+This project contains both the Jupyter Notebook for visualization and the Python script version of the code for cleaner readability and modular use.
+- `datavis_matplotlib.ipynb`: Interactive notebook with code and visualization
+- `datavis_matplotlib_script.py`: Clean script version of the notebook